 Fall 1, 2017....................................August 14 - October 6 (Testing on Aug 11)

 Fall 2, 2017....................................October 9 - December 8 (Testing on Oct 6)

 Students must attend at least 85 percent of their classes and do the assigned work.

 Full-time ELI students enjoy most of the same privileges as VSU students, including access to the health center, student union, and recreational facilities.

 ELI students are invited to participate in many social and cultural events such as banquets, cookouts, and field trips to historic and cultural landmarks.
 The ELI has an activities coordinator that plans weekend trips and local activities.
-During every session, a trip to Orlando (Disney, University Studios, etc.) and Atlanta (Atlanta Aquarium, World of Coke, CNN, etc.) Contact the coordinator to offer your suggestions!
+During every session, a trip to Orlando (Disney, University Studios, etc.) and Atlanta (Atlanta Aquarium, World of Coke, CNN, etc.) is available.
+Contact the coordinator to offer your suggestions!

 Meals & Housing

 With a large dining hall, several grills, and fast food restaurants, ELI students have many choices.
 Students may choose a meal plan that fits their personal preferences.
 For more information about dining services at VSU, visit VSU Dining.

 ELI students are eligible to live in campus housing.
 There are also many dormitory-style apartments and apartment complexes within walking distance of the university, and the ELI staff will help you locate appropriate housing.

 All students are required to pay a health service fee that covers health care services at the VSU Student Health Center.